mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 We can calculate a *capsule* using 3 sockets: origin, radius and half-height.

 If you are familiar with tracing in Unreal Engine you may notice that those are the basic shapes for sweep traces.
 Can you guess where I'm going with this?
-Did I drive it home yet?
 We can use sockets to define where our weapons apply damage and then trace that exact shape!

 ## Executing the Trace